 Saudi Arabia's higher education system is reflected by 52 universities.
 In Dammam, there are about 5 universities that offer 34 study programs.
 17 Bachelor's programs at 3 universities and 17 Master's programs at 3 universities are also included.
 The town's population is 768,602.
 Dammam, according to the number of universities open, is number 2 in Saudi Arabia.

-In 1975, with two groundbreaking schools, the College of Medicine and the College of Architecture, Imam Abdulrahman Bin Faisal University opened its doors to women and men.
+In 1975, with two groundbreaking schools, the College of Medicine and the College of Architecture, Imam Abdulrahman Bin Faisal University, its name previously was Dammam university, opened its doors to women and men.
 Nearly four decades later, this learning institution has developed into a leading research university with 21 colleges and a student population of over 45,000 spread throughout the Eastern Province.

 Imam Abdulrahman Bin Faisal University continues to grow and evolve as a leading research-based institution, constantly reviewing and enhancing its curricula and extending its academic capabilities in all disciplines, while at the same time engaging the public to address environmental and community challenges.